extric99/Hackintosh-Gigabyte-Z390-GAMING-X-i9-9900k-5700XT/README.md

 - Advanced Mode > Settings > Above 4G Decoding > Enabled
 - Advanced Mode > Settings > USB Configuration > XHCI Hand-off > Enabled
 - Advanced Mode > Boot > CSM Support > Disabled

+NOTE: Bios has shared a BETA!
+BIOS that adresses the CFG Unlock, reverting to French issue and allows to disable the serial port which will make the Apple Watch Unlock work again.
+[More Information Here](https://www.tonymacx86.com/threads/ssdt-or-clover-patch-to-disable-super-i-o-serial-port-on-gigabyte-z390-m-gaming.287471/page-8).
+Important is to use a screen without USB/SD hub when configuring the bios for the first time otherwise you just have a black screen getting into the bios.
+Read the link for more info.
+USE THIS AT YOUR OWN RISK!

 ## USB Setup: